rbstrachan/brute-force-pass-crack/README.md

 A program to crack your password via brute force!

 # Disclaimer
-Any and all code in this repository has been taken from [Cyan Coding's BFPC](https://repl.it/@CyanCoding/Brute-Force-Password-Cracker).
+Any and all code in this repository has been taken from [Camden MacLeod's Brute Force Password Cracker](https://repl.it/@CyanCoding/Brute-Force-Password-Cracker).
 The owner of this repository does not claim, nor has, ownership of the program.
 The programs source code has been ported over to GitHub in an attempt to make it backwards compatibile.

 **This program was obtained under repl.it's [Terms of Service](https://repl.it/site/terms) and as such may have been edited in order to keep the code functional.**